skbkontur-ke/options/README.md

 ## Contributing

-Add safe methods into `Option.TValue.cs` if simple upcasts by specifing one generic argument are possible.
+Add safe methods with one generic parameter used as return value directly into `Option.TValue.cs` file instead adding as extension method for simplier upcasts by specifing only one generic argument.